Quantum measurement tomography with mini-batch stochastic gradient descent: Results

 \subsubsection{Photon counting}

-Photon counting in CV systems is mathematically equivalent to projective measurements in the computational basis in multi-qubit DV systems.
+Photon counting in CV systems---also known as photon number resolving detectors, is mathematically equivalent to projective measurements in the computational basis in multi-qubit DV systems.
 The key distinction, however, lies in the choice of probe states, which are fundamentally distinct in the two cases.
 Photon counting is modeled with $k = \dim(\mathcal{H})$ number of rank-1 POVM elements, each of dimension $k \times k$, defined as

 where $\ket{i-1}$ denotes the Fock state with $i-1$ photons.

 In \figref{fig:photon_counting}, we show results from numerically implementing our SGD-QMT algorithms on photon counting.
 We set the maximum iteration count to 10000 and used $\alpha = 9$ to reconstruct the 32 POVM elements described in \eqref{eq:photon_counting}, each of dimension $32 \times 32$.